rvpradeep/zeomega.github.io/_posts/2014-09-25-pycon-india-2014-blog-jam.markdown

 categories: technology news
 ---

-ZeOmega is a proud sponsor of [PyCon India 2014][pycon-india-2014]!
+ZeOmega is the proud platinum sponsor of [PyCon India 2014][pycon-india-2014]!
 During the conference days, we are organizing a Blog jam.
 You are welcome to write technical blog for ZeOmega TechBlog!
 Selected entries will be published in our technical blog.
 Winners will also receive cool gifts.
 Are you excited to paticipate ?

 If you are interested to participate, fork our [Github repository][github-repo] and send pull requests.
 You can add your